tecc/sorting-experiments/README.md

 - Bubblesort
   (This is by someone else)
 - Bubblesort Plus
-  (Optimised bubblesort, came up with this one myself)
+  (Optimised bubblesort, came up with this one myself; however, it's not original in the sense that I invented the optimisation first)

 ## License